The Attorneys At Marcus & Mack Will Protect Your Right To Be Fully Compensated For The Serious Injuries You Suffered Because Of A Defective Product

 DANGEROUS ELEVATORS, ESCALATORS & FIXTURES

-There is also a 12-year statute of repose that applies to products that have become fixtures, i.e., elevators, escalators, conveyor belts, etc. The statute of repose eliminates the right of recovery unless an action is commenced within 12 years of the date of incorporation into the real estate as a fixture.
+There is also a 12-year statute of repose that applies to products that have become fixtures, i.e., elevators and escalators, etc. The statute of repose eliminates the right of recovery unless an action is commenced within 12 years of the date of incorporation into the real estate as a fixture.
 What that means is if the elevator or escalator has been operating in a building for more than 12 years, and you have been injured by it, you may not be entitled to a recovery from the owner of the building or the installers.
-However, that the statute of repose has been found not to apply to manufacturers.
-You may still be able to recover damages from a manufacturer of a defective product that you have been injured by.

 Under any theory of liability, a plaintiff in a product liability case must prove that the product that caused injury was defective, and that the defect made the product unreasonably dangerous.
 There are three types of defects that might cause injury and give rise to manufacturer or supplier liability: